-- Various mechanisms could be developed that maintain the value of the existing and future housing stock, while also providing diverse, affordable, and quality housing - 2.
-Strategies should be adopted to encourage maintenance of existing mobile home parks. - Older neighborhoods are perceived as providing quality character to the area and should be maintained and preserved in better shape. - 4.
-Efforts can be spent finding and providing mechanisms to maintain the quality and number of midto high-level income housing. - 5.
-The communities should consider utilizing the House of Grace, an all-male rehabilitation center and homeless shelter in Cook County, to address the needs of the homeless population. - 6.
-A land bank could help to spur revitalization. - An Urban Redevelopment Plan could help to eliminate blight. - Paving and drainage has been completed in some mobile home parks, and more is underway.
-Grants,
+- Develop mechanisms to maintain the value of the existing and future housing stock, while also providing diverse, affordable, and quality housing - 2.
+Strategies need to be adopted to encourage maintenance of existing mobile home parks. - Older neighborhoods are perceived as providing quality character to the area and should be maintained and preserved in better shape. - Find and provide mechanisms to maintain the quality and number of mid- to high-level income housing. - 5.
+Utilize the House of Grace, an all-male rehabilitation center and homeless shelter in Cook County, to address the needs of the homeless population. - 6.
+A land bank could help to spur revitalization. - An Urban Redevelopment Plan could help to eliminate blight.

-- such as Community Development Block Grants (CDBG), can help to pay for this. - Construction of new public housing could provide much-needed quality housing options for some people. - 10.
+Paving and drainage has been completed in some mobile home parks, and more is underway.
+Grants, such as Community Development Block Grants (CDBG), can help to pay for this.

+- Construction of new public housing could provide much-needed quality housing options for some people. - 10.
 CDBG funding can be used to build, acquire, or renovate property for the purpose of a family shelter or women's shelter that can then be turned over to or secured by a local nonprofit. - 11.
 The City of Lenox has great incentives for landowners and contractors looking to build housing.